 - Electric wire attached to the top of 18-inch-high poultry fencing, can be used as a deterrent.
 Porcupines can climb fences, but a 65-degree angled overhang at the top of the fence will discourage them.

-- Block off crawl spaces and remove rock and woodpiles to prevent porcupines from finding shelter.
+- Block off crawl spaces and remove rock and woodpiles to prevent them from finding shelter.

-If you have problems with porcupines that cannot be resolved by following these tips, please consult a professional, licensed animal control company.
+If you have problems that cannot be resolved by following these tips, please consult a professional, licensed animal control company.